FILLINGS AND RESTORATIONS

-Generally, it only takes us one appointment to get a filling done, and it is a rather straightforward process.
+Generally, it only takes us one appointment to get a filling done, and it is a rather a straightforward process.

-A highly trained and professional Dentist and Oral health therapist will carefully remove any decay from your tooth.
+A highly trained and professional Dentist or Oral health therapist will carefully remove any decay from your tooth.
 At the same time, a Dental Assistant will be preparing the material for white filling which will be placed into your tooth.

 The length of time it will take for the treatment to be completed is dependent on the amount of decay which needs to be removed by the Dentist and Oral health therapist.